 You may wish to make the assessment sit along your current assessment structures, but there are key elements to look for.
 A useful resource is the SETT framework, this is used to consider the different elements that must be considered before selecting the right solution for a learner.
-The author has kindly made resources available at Using the SETT Framework to Level the Learning Field for Students with Disabilities.
+The author Joy Zabala kindly made the resources freely available at joyzabala.com.

 Learners are given a short term and long-term review point, based on needs